hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Because both AXFR and IXFR zone transfers are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers using TLS, based closely on DoT [@!RFC7858], seems like a simple step forward.
-This document specifies how to use TLS as a transport to prevent zone collection from zone transfers.
+This document specifies how to use TLS (1.3 or later) as a transport to prevent zone collection from zone transfers.

 # Document work via GitHub